 - A Great Hospital Residents’ Handbook

 - A care plan

 - Emergency numbers and procedures

-Your care plans/ risk assessments are reviewed monthly or as any care needs arise or change and your assessment will be formally reviewed each year, however both will be continually monitored by the staff.
+Your care plans/risk assessments are continually monitored by the staff, reviewed monthly or as any care needs arise or change and formally each year.
 A new assessment may be undertaken at any time, if a care need changes.

 Care Services we provide

 Care services are provided by our carers making personal visits throughout the day to meet your needs.
-Visits can vary in length and can be up to 13 hours care per week in our assisted living accommodation.
+Visits can vary in length and can be up to 7 hours care per week in our extra care and supported living accommodation.